An iterative method for elliptic problems with rapidly oscillating coefficients: Numerical results

 For each $r > 0$, we write $U_r := (0,r)^2$.
 We aim to compute the solution to the continuous partial differential equation in \eqref{e.model.problem} with $w = 0$ (null Dirichlet boundary condition) and load function $f = 1$.
 We discretize this problem using a first-order finite element method.
 Let $\mathcal{T}$ be a triangular mesh of the domain $U_r$ constructed by first dividing each cell~$z + [0,1)^2$ ($z \in \Z^2$) into two triangles, and then using three levels of uniform mesh refinement.
 This results into a sufficiently fine mesh to capture the oscillations present in the exact solution $u$.
 The first order finite element space

 with standard nodal basis is used in all computations.
 The finite element solution $u_h \in V_h$ satisfies

-A typical realization of the coefficient field $\a(x)$ and of the corresponding exact solution $u$ are visualized in Figure \ref{fig:sol_cof}.
+A typical realization of the coefficient field $\a(x)$ and of the corresponding exact solution $u$ are visualized in Figure \ref{fig:sol_cof}, with the choice of $r = 100$.
 The high-frequency oscillations in the solution are clearly visible in Figure \ref{fig:sol_y55}, where the solution is visualized along the line $y=55$.

 Our interest lies in the contraction factor of the iterative procedure.
 The contraction factor is studied by first solving the finite dimensional problem (\ref{eq:fem}) exactly using a direct solver.
 Then a sequence of approximate solutions $\{ u_h^{(i)} \}_{i=1}^N$ is generated by starting from $u_h^{(1)} = 0$ and applying the iterative procedure described in Theorem~\ref{t.contract}.
-The logarithm of the error $\|\nabla( u - u_h^{(i)}) \|_{L^2(U_r)}$ is computed for each $i \in \{1,\ldots,10\}$, a regression line is fitted, and the slope of this line is denoted by $\rho$.
+The logarithm of the error $\|\nabla( u - u_h^{(i)}) \|_{L^2(U_r)}$ is computed for each $i \in \{1,\ldots,10\}$, a regression line is fitted, and the slope of this line is denoted by~$\rho$.
 It is our numerical estimate of the logarithm of the contraction factor; roughly speaking,

 (``$\log$'' denotes the natural logarithm.)
-The iteration is said to converge, when the relative error is smaller than $10^{-9}$.
+The iteration is said to converge when the relative error is smaller than $10^{-9}$.
 Past this threshold, the error between the exact and the iterative solutions is smaller than the accuracy of the discretization itself, and thus cannot be measured.

 Since the coefficient field is random, the contraction factor will vary for different realizations of $\a$.
 For the choice of $\lambda = 0.1$ and $r = 100$, the empirical distribution of the contraction factor is given in Figure \ref{fig:cdist}, based on one hundered samples of the coefficient field.
 Appart from the purposes of displaying this histogram, each of our estimates for $\rho$ is an average over ten realizations of the coefficient field.